Hey guys, in this post we’ll go through an in-depth guide into how to train for a marathon in 6 months.

 How Many Days Per Week Should I Be Running?

-This leaves 2 rest days every week.
+This leaves two rest days every week.

 How Should I Do My Long, Slow Runs?

-They’re good to do with a friend if possible, or while listening to an audiobook or podcast.
+They’re good to do with a friend if possible or while listening to an audiobook or podcast.

 How Long Should My Longest Long Run Be?

-20 miles is plenty.
+20 miles is plenty for your longest run.

-Why not further?
+Why not go further?

 The farther you push yourself in training, the more you run the risk of injury!
+There’s always a middle-ground between being sufficiently trained and sabotaging your marathon.

+Trust me, 20 miles is sufficient for your training.
 That leaves 6.2 virgin miles for you to nail come marathon day!

 Should I Be Worried About My Running Speed?